Vijay Salaskar

-Vijay Salaskar, AC (24 February 1957 – 26 November 2008) was an Indian police inspector and encounter specialist with the Mumbai police.
-He was widely credited with killing 75–80 criminals in encounters – most of these were members of the Arun Gawli gang.
-Salaskar was killed while fighting terrorists in the November 2008 Mumbai attacks.

-Captured terrorist Ajmal Amir Kasab claimed responsibility for the killing.
+Vijay Salaskar, AC (5 April 1957 – 26 November 2008) was an Indian police inspector and encounter specialist with the Mumbai police.
+He was widely credited with killing 75–80 criminals in encounters, most of which were members of the Arun Gawli gang.
+Salaskar was killed in action during the 2008 Mumbai attacks, with captured terrorist Ajmal Amir Kasab claiming responsibility for the killing.
 Before his death Salaskar was head of the Anti-Extortion Cell, Mumbai.
 His patriotism and bravery was honoured with the Ashoka Chakra on 26 January 2009.

 Early life and his career

 He joined Bombay Police (now Mumbai Police) as a sub inspector in 1983.
 India Today reports Salaskar's first lethal encounter occurred during his first year of appointment, when he shot dead Raja Shahabuddin, known to police on several counts.

 Salaskar, who was reportedly sidelined for the last two years for unearthing the gutka-underworld nexus, was recently attached to the crime branch, where he headed the anti-extortion cell.
 An officer of the 1983 batch, Salaskar in his 24 years of service had eliminated many criminals.
 According to sources, the police officer had once even gone hunting for former don Arun Gawli.
 But Gawli fled from the scene, forcing Salaskar to return empty-handed.
 However, Salaskar got even by killing his two trusted men, Sada Pawle and Vijay Tandel, in 1997, triggering allegations that the encounters were fake.

 This is what Salaskar said in 2004 about Gawli.
 "Gawli may have become an MLA.
 But for me, he continues to remain a former Mumbai don and I have to keep tabs on his activities.
 If I get any information of his group's involvement in a crime or learn about any shady activity going on at Dagdi Chawl, I will not hesitate to raid his Byculla residence.
 If I have to arrest him, I will not refrain from doing so.
 Now that Gawli is an MLA, arresting him will involve certain procedures.
 I will not bow to any political pressure.
 I will only take orders from the police commissioner, who is my supreme commander.
 It was embarrassing that khaki-clad policemen would be deployed to protect Gawli.
 In the past, we refused him police protection on several occasions.
 At that time, I had gunned down several of his top henchmen and so he was scared of me.
 But if Gawli is really reformed, he should not be afraid of me or any other policeman.
 We do not target innocent persons."